Healthy Homes Assessment Lower Hutt

 Rental Property Home Assessments Lower Hutt

-Property rental areas that are affected to Healthy Homes Standard.
-Healthy Homes Standard in Lower Hutt include each:
+Areas of rental properties that are impacted to the Healthy Homes Standards in Lower Hutt include each:

 • Living Room